allenai/spike-ds-tutorials/README.md

 where `{products}` represents a list of words.
 To create such a list, create a new file named `products.txt` under `./data/lists`.
 The list of items should be a breakdown of the category, one item in each line, like so:
 ```
-devices
+device
-softwares
+software
-hardwares
+hardware
-smartphones
+smartphone
-gadgets
+gadget
-apps
+app
 ```
 and so on.
+Note that since we search the lemma, the items in the list should be in singular form.
 Update your list name in the json in `lists` as well, anywhere needed.

 #### Json Strcuture